theRealAph/ScopeLocals/README.md

 One useful way to think of scope locals is as invisible, effectively final, parameters that are passed to every method.
-These parameters will be visible within the "dynamic scope" of a scope local's binding operation (i.e. the set of methods invoked within the binding scope, and any methods invoked transitively by them.)
+These parameters will be visible within the "dynamic scope" of a scope local's binding operation (the set of methods invoked within the binding scope, and any methods invoked transitively by them.)

 ### Some examples